The Whalewatch Explorer is our flagship cruise and gives you the best possible chance of a magical encounter.

 There is ample space inside for you to store a spare jumper or jacket so please ensure you bring enough to keep warm and dry.

 Lunch is not included.
-You should bring a packed lunch with you.
+We advise you to bring a packed lunch with you to eat on the go.

 We go in search of animals which inhabit the sea and if it's a particularly windy day then our chances of finding those creatures may be greatly diminished.
 We always have one eye on the weather and if it's looking too rough then we simply won't go to sea.
 We would much sooner cancel the cruise than take you out knowing that our chances of a good encounter are poor.